Damage to nervous tissue from direct injury by the infectious agent; or indirectly via microbial toxins, inflammatory response or immune-mediated.

 - Toxoplasmosis – Common when CD4 count <100 cells/mm3.
 T.gondii is an obligate intracellular protozoan, from reactivation of previous infection.
 Usually necrotising encephalitis with thin-walled abscesses, multiple 10-40mm enhancing mass lesions with vasogenic oedema (small solid enhancement, larger ring-enhancement), lacks diffusion restriction, commonly haemorrhages.
 Basal ganglia, white matter and cortical lesions.
 DDx primary CNS lymphoma.

 - Progressive multifocal leukoencephalopathy (PML) – Reactivation of polyomavirus (papova/JC virus) infecting oligodendrocytes (axonal support cells generating myelin).
 Most of the population has evidence of asymptomatic exposure to JC virus by 14yo.
 Reactivation only in immunosuppresed patients (AIDS, MS, lymphoma, organ transplant, disseminated malignancy).
 Demyelination and necrosis esp peripheral subcortical U fibres, less deep white matter (cf HIV, CMV).
 Solitary or multifocal, eventually coalescing.
 Spares cortex and deep grey matter.
-Change in mental status, blindness, aphasia, hemiparesis, ataxia, progressive to death within months (improved with HAART).
+No significant mass effect.
+May be cystic in the setting of MS. Change in mental status, blindness, aphasia, hemiparesis, ataxia, progressive to death within months (improved with HAART).
 In non-AIDS predilection for parieto-occipital lobes, but in AIDS in any part of brain.
 Focal increased FLAIR/T2, decreased T1, hypodense, solitary or multifocal, rapidly coalescing into larger assymetric areas.
 Absent mass effect and enhancement.
 Reduced MTR.

 - Primary CNS lymphoma – In 6% of patients with AIDS, also seen in other immunosuppresion (esp heart/kidney allograft).
 Solitary or multiple enhancing mass lesions, usually central (periventricular white matter, basal ganglia, thalamus), brainstem or cerebellar hemispheres, may have subependymal spread or extension across corpus callosum, variable T2/T1, usually isodense to grey matter (hypodense in AIDS).
 Unusual to have central necrosis except in AIDS.
 Almost always enhances (solid or ring).
 May rapidly increase in size.
 Very sensitive to steroids and radiotherapy, but prone to recurrence.
 Compared to toxoplasmosis tends to be larger and fewer, hyperdense, iso/low-T2, periventricular spread, encases ventricles (not seen in toxoplasmosis), solid rather than ring-enhancement, doesn’t haemorrhage (unless treated), incraesed choline and decreased NAA peaks (markedly high lactate and lipid in toxo), takes up Th201, increased perfusion (cf reduced in toxo).
 May coexist with toxoplasmosis and patient is often treated for both.